Ib-uth/Ib-uth/README.md

 ## 🌟 Beyond the Code

-I'm a seeker of knowledge when not weaving spells in the digital realm.
+I seek knowledge when not weaving spells in the digital realm.
 I stay updated with the latest trends and seek opportunities to expand my magical skill set.

 ## 🌎 Let's Connect!